FctsFxns/schultzen-web/_includes/about/statement.md

 # The Artist Says

-I’m an artist because I aim to live my live following the artistic principle of exploring creativity.
+I’m an artist because I aim to live my live, following the artistic principle of expanding creativity.

 I’m an artist because I give it all.

 I am an artist because that’s what I love and therefore do best.

 I am an artist because others share the same opinion.

 I always explain differently what I do.
 It depends on who is asking.

 I work with performance, video, voice and prints.
-I switch constantly between teh digital and the analog world.
+I switch constantly between the digital and the analog world.
 I use cinematic and performative elements, interviews, online calls, collages, drawings, fotographs, talks, stop motion, audio and video.
-I am what you might call multidiciplinary.
-Definetly with a recognizable, proper handwriting.
+I am what you might call multidisciplinary and still with a recognizable handwriting.

 My work is made for the one and for all.
 I aim to approximate the gap between you and me,